 The hazard assessment part of the flowchart shown in Figure 14 intends to solve the question whether or not a biocidal active substance or product shows TRT.
-The steps to do so are described in section 8.1.1 below.
+The steps to do so (Step 1 - 4) are described in Section 8.1.1 in line with the methodology described in the EFSA Bee guidance.
 If a substance is found to show TRT, a dose-response covering the whole lifespan of a honey bee has to be determined, which will be used in the risk assessment part of the TRT assessment.
-The calculation of the lifespan dose-response is described in section 8.2.1.
+The calculation of the lifespan dose-response is described in Section 8.2.1.